 Nanobots use carbon atoms as their basic building blocks, meaning they need carbon to survive.
 Infinitely replicating nanobots would start sucking carbon atoms from every piece of biomass around them – trees, animals, even humans – until there’s nothing left.
 Since the number of nanobots doubles with each replication, it’d only take 130 iterations until all life on earth is gone.
 This’d take anywhere between three hours and a couple of days.

 I took two of the most contrasting points from the book, because I wanted to show you that the future lies on a spectrum.
 These are the extremes and we’ll likely end up somewhere in the middle of annihilation and immortal super-humans.
-I think Ray is one of your best bets to learn something about tomorrow today, so if you want to learn more about some of his other predictions, go check out this book!
+I think Ray is one of your best bets to learn something about tomorrow today, so if you want to learn more about some of his other predictions, go check out The Singularity Is Near!